 - National Day Observance Ceremony

 National Day marks our separation from Malaysia, and our emergence as an independent country in the community of nations.
 Since 1998, a National Day Observance Ceremony was introduced in schools in Singapore.
 This Ceremony aims to bring to the students a greater sense of the historical importance and solemnity of National Day.

 Teachers and students embark on learning journeys together to extend and enrich the educational experience.
 Besides helping to make real and concrete what has been learnt in schools, Learning Journeys will broaden the mental horizons of students and contribute to their total development.

-Social Studies at the primary level aims to inculcate in the pupils from a very early age a sense of belonging to the community and country and cultivate the right instincts for reinforcing social cohesion.
-Incorporating the four disciplines of History, Geography, Sociology and Economics, the subject enables pupils to have a better understanding of their social world in the 21st century which will help them to participate effectively in the society and environment in which they live.
+Social Studies at the primary level aims to inculcate in the students from a very early age a sense of belonging to the community and country and cultivate the right instincts for reinforcing social cohesion.
+Incorporating the four disciplines of History, Geography, Sociology and Economics, the subject enables students to have a better understanding of their social world in the 21st century which will help them to participate effectively in the society and environment in which they live.